Crab meat vs. Salmon — Health Impact and Nutrition Comparison

 According to studies, 0.4% of adults in the USA have an allergy to shellfish.
 Protein parvalbumin in the muscle of most fish can cause an allergy, which symptoms include hives, skin ras, headaches, diarrhea, and breathing difficulty.
 Salmons and crabmeat contain omega-3 fatty acids, which may have potential side effects, including a fishy aftertaste and gastrointestinal disturbances.
 However, it is dose-dependent and should be chosen carefully .

 Sodium is an essential mineral that is needed by the body.
 However, it is better to limit sodium intake to less than 2,3 mg per day.
 Too much salt may cause swollen hands and feet or a swollen face.
-Crabmeat contains a high amount of sodium, so try to adjust daily intake .
+Crabmeat contains a high amount of sodium, so adjust your daily intake .

 Comparison summary table